4 Becoming Tidyversant

 The printing of the two objects already reveals some differences.
 The tibble includes information about the type of variable for each of the variable.
 In this case “dbl” stands for “double” which is a computer coding way of recording numeric values into memory, the other options being integer (“int”) and float (“flt”).

-The printing differences are more extensive that what you see here.
+The differences in how these two objects print to the screen are more extensive than what you see above.
 If you simply print a data.frame to output, it will always print the entire dataset, which can be a bit overwhelming if you have many observations.1 Lets look at how a large tibble is printed instead.

 load(url("https://github.com/AaronGullickson/stat_data/raw/main/output/earnings.RData"))